MAIF/otoroshi/manual/src/main/paradox/setup/dangerzone.md

 # Configure the Danger zone

+@@@ warning
+This section is under rewrite.
+The following content is deprecated and UI may have changed
+@@@

 Now that you have an actual admin account, go to `setting (cog icon) / Danger Zone` in order to configure your Otoroshi instance.

 @@@ div { .centered-img }